 Type A3: One lung is supplied by a pulmonary artery branch that arises from the truncus and the other lung (usually the left) is supplied by a ductus-like collateral artery

 Type A4: The truncus is a large pulmonary artery and the aortic arch is interrupted or coarctation is present.

 Infants usually present with mild cyanosis and symptoms and signs of heart failure (eg, tachypnea, poor feeding, diaphoresis) in the first few weeks of life.
-Physical examination may detect a hyperdynamic precordium, increased pulse pressure with bounding pulses, a loud and single 2nd heart sound (S2), and an ejection click.
-A grade 2 to 4/6 systolic murmur is audible along the left sternal border (see table Heart Murmur Intensity).
+Physical examination may detect a hyperdynamic precordium, increased pulse pressure with bounding pulses, a loud and single second heart sound (S2), and an ejection sound (click).
+A grade 2 to 4/6 systolic murmur is audible along the left sternal border (see table ).
 A mid-diastolic mitral flow murmur may be audible at the apex when pulmonary blood flow is increased.
 With truncal valve insufficiency, a high-pitched diastolic decrescendo murmur is audible over the mid left sternal border.